UoB-COMSM0166/2025-group-28/README.md

 ### Process

 Our team cohesion was very high, and we have had an amazing time working together as a group.
-We have all brought unique and intelligent suggestions to the game and have all been switched on and willing to give both positive and negative feedback on gameplay ideas.
+We have each brought unique and intelligent comments to the game and have all been highly motivated, willing to give both positive and negative feedback on gameplay ideas.
 No one took negative feedback harshly and we fostered a strongly positive working environment.
-The team fell quite naturally into roles:
+The team fell quite naturally into their respective roles.

-Fred is organised and good at holding people accountable, with previous Agile experience in his past job, so it made most sense to give him the role of Scrum Master.
-Yoda and Dylan are talented artists with a strong eye for detail, so they became our Lead Designers.
-Matt, Luke and Will are strong coders with the knowledge and drive necessary to lead the Backend Development.
-Will was also responsible for the Sound Design of the game, as his previous experience as a Music degree graduate and an audio mod creator came in handy.
-All our team brought unique ideas and perspectives as we come from a wide variety of undergraduate backgrounds and this wide range of knowledge really helped us excel.
-Our team are all astute, hard-working and each of us were responsible for several of the ideas that made it to the final game design.
-We have loved working together as a team.
+Fred’s prior Agile experience made him well-suited to be our Scrum Master, where he kept the team organised and accountable.
+Yoda and Dylan took the lead on visual design, leveraging their artistic skills.
+Matt, Luke, and Will formed the backbone of our development team, with Will also taking charge of sound design thanks to his background in music and modding.

+Coming from varied academic backgrounds, our team had a diverse range of perspectives.
+This mix of skills, along with a shared commitment to quality, made collaboration smooth and effective.
+Each team member was responsible for several of the final design elements that made it into the game.

 We followed the Agile Manifesto, focusing on the agile principles:
 - We used face to face communication, asking our friends and families to play the game and taking on board any feedback.